ietf-rats-wg/eat/draft-ietf-rats-eat.md

 when it is generated.

-There are several strategies that can be used to still be able to put UEID's and SUEID's in tokens:
+There are several strategies that can be used to still be able to put UEIDs and SUEIDs in tokens:

 * The device obtains explicit permission from the user of the device to use the UEID/SUEID.
 This may be through a prompt.
 It may also be through